EHMC 2026 Conference Programme

 Prof Yoshinori Nakata, Teikyo University, Graduate School of Public Health, Japan - Digital interventions to promote children’s participation in paediatric care: a systematic review (ID 119)

-Ms Claire Verkijk, Erasmus School of Health Policy & Management, Erasmus University, Netherlands - Clinical and non-clinical benefits of a bio-inductive collagen implant in rotator cuff tear management (ID 183)
+Ms Claire Verkijk, Erasmus School of Health Policy & Management, Erasmus University, the Netherlands - Clinical and non-clinical benefits of a bio-inductive collagen implant in rotator cuff tear management (ID 183)

 Ms Lucrezia Bianca Ferrario, HD LAB – Healthcare Datascience LAB – Carlo Cattaneo – LIUC University, Italy - Future gaps in the public provision of health services in Austria?
 A mixed-methods analysis for specialists in internal medicine (ID 303)